Fees concept with stacked coins on blocks.

-How Much is a Notary in California
+How Much Is a Notary in California?
+(2026 Fee Schedule)

 Notaries serve as impartial witnesses to document signatures.
 If you need documents notarized in California, you may wonder just how much do notaries cost or how much to get something notarized.